dask/dask/docs/source/scheduler-overview.rst

         >>> x.sum().compute()

-Additionaly, each scheduler may take a few extra keywords specific to that scheduler.
+Additionally, each scheduler may take a few extra keywords specific to that scheduler.
 For example, the multiprocessing and threaded schedulers each take a ``num_workers`` keyword, which sets the number of processes or threads to use (defaults to number of cores).
 This can be set by passing the keyword when